Updated March 2022

 For dietitians working privately for a business the pay can vary a lot more based on the owner.
 It could be a contractor agreement based on a percentage of fees per consults, or other arrangements regarding payments for work performed.
 It could also be a salary or wage instead.
 These could be negotiated, but often they are based on the Health Practitioner and Support Services Award as well.
 Depending on who you work for, you could also be surprised by incentive schemes or random bonuses if you are achieving above and beyond your base role, this is something you will not see in a hospital setting.

 Average overall income for dietitians who own their own business is hard to predict.
 Dietitian jobs and workloads fluctuate massively between businesses.
-Due to the competitive nature of private practice it is difficult to get a business to earn a sustainable income, but there are certainly businesses out there that are thriving.
+Due to the competitive nature of private practice it can be difficult to get a business to earn a sustainable income, but there are certainly businesses out there that are thriving.

 A Day in the Life of a Dietitian – What is it Really Like?